sakura248/express-myself/README.md

 ## Description

 This is the first React app I made.
-The purpose of this website is just to show myself, since I'm not good at verbal explanation when it comes to my oneself.
-I designed the way I like, and put things I created or I love.
+The purpose of this website is just to express myself, since I am a person with few words.
+I designed the way I like, and put the things I created or I love."

 ## Technologies